weissenh/COGS/evaluator/Evaluation.md

 I propose to separate the framework used for building models (e.g. OpenNMT) from the evaluation code, such that one can evaluate their models prediction without using OpenNMT.
-Furthermore, this allows us add more evaluation metrics as needed.
+Furthermore, this allows us to add more evaluation metrics as needed.

 **to do** implement this
 - `evaluator.py` contains Evaluator class and main function?
 - `metrics.py`  contains different metrics (e.g. ExactMatchAccuracy )
 - `readers.py` contains different readers (taking a file and returning a generator of CorpusInstance s)
-- `corpus_instance.py` class for one sample from the corpus (sentence, logical form, required regeneralization type)
+- `corpus_instance.py` class for one sample from the corpus (sentence, logical form, required generalization type)
 - `cogs_logical_form.py` class for the logical form, including parsing into it **to do** improve parser

 **to do** how to call evaluator and get results (Python 3.7)